 You keep mentioning the StartMeStick, what is it?

 The StartMeStick is a fast, private, and secure operating system on a stick.
 It allows you to keep your computer, save money, and reduce waste.
-Simply plug it in and revive your old computers – the StartMeStick can bring your old computers back from the dead.
+Simply plug it in and breathe new life into your old computers!

 Everything you do online you can do with the StartMeStick, e.g. social networks, search, email, video, music, games, business apps, Zoom, etc. And the best part – the StartMeStick is designed to never slow down, break down, or become infected.
 So it can be used by anybody to win against frustrating computer issues.